collectivexyz/revolution-protocol/README.md

 ### ERC20TokenEmitter

-- The treasury and creatorsAddress should not be able to buy tokens.
+- The owner and creatorsAddress should not be able to buy tokens.

 - The distribution of ERC20 governance tokens should be in accordance with the defined linear emission schedule.

 - The ERC20TokenEmitter should always pay protocol rewards assuming enough ETH was paid to the buyToken function.

-- The treasury should always receive it's share of ether (minus creatorRateBps and protocol rewards share).
+- The owner should always receive it's share of ether (minus creatorRateBps and protocol rewards share).

 # Additional Context